Make An Appointment

 Symptoms of Osteoporosis

 Osteoporosis does not have any symptoms or warning signs in the early stages.
-Many patients with osteoporosis are unaware of their disease until they suffer a fracture.
+Patients may not be aware they have osteoporosis until they experience a fracture, which is a common symptom of the disease.
 If signs do occur, the following are some of the most common ones:

 Grip power is weakened, and nails are thin and fragile.
 If you don’t have any symptoms but have a family history of osteoporosis, you can see your doctor to determine your chance.
 Osteoporosis is a disease that affects the bones.
 Osteoporosis will escalate if not treated properly.
 Fractures become more likely as bones become smaller and weaker.